soffes/blog/published/2013-09-11-founders-talk-part-4/founders-talk-part-4.markdown

+---
-# Founders Talk - Part 4
+title: Founders Talk - Part 4
+categories: podcast
+---

 [Adam Stacoviak](https://twitter.com/adamstac) was kind enough to have me on [Founders Talk](http://5by5.tv/founderstalk/51) for the forth time!